maryem2005/ai-capstone-quiz-generator/docs/setup-guide.md

 **Workflow 1: Document Ingestion**
 - Trigger: Airtable form submission
-- What it does: Watches for new records in the `documents` table where `status = unprocessed`, chunks the text into sections, and sends them to Flowise's vector store
+- What it does: Watches for new records in the `documents` table where `status = ready`, chunks the text into sections, and sends them to Flowise's vector store
 - After importing: Update the Airtable node with your own base ID and table name

 **Workflow 2: Question Generator**
-- Trigger: Scheduled (runs every 10 minutes)
+- Trigger: Scheduled
 - What it does: Finds chunked documents, calls Flowise to generate questions, writes results to the `questions` table
 - After importing: Paste your Flowise API endpoint URL into the HTTP Request node